fenago/Grokking-Deep-Learning/Lab_4.md

 For what it’s worth, most other books and courses say that consecutive matrix multiplication is a linear transformation.
 I find this unintuitive.
 It also makes it harder to understand what nonlinearities contribute and why you choose one over the other (which we’ll get to later).
-It says, “Without the nonlinearity, two matrix multiplications might as well be 1.”
+It says, "Without the nonlinearity, two matrix multiplications might as well be 1."
 My explanation, although not the most concise answer, is an intuitive explanation of why you need nonlinearities.